 Likewise, Br'er Rabbit is usually portrayed as a lovable, happy-go-lucky trickster.

 This is probably the best way to describe Nanabozho (aka Nanabush or Wiskadjek) from Ojibway and Cree myths.
 A shapeshifter and a trickster, sometimes he is a hero who defeats winter with his cunning and sometimes he's a goofball who loses his eyes.
-While some of it is is the result of him evolving over time the changes also reflect that Nanabozho is learning, much like the children hearing his stories.
+While some of it is the result of him evolving over time, the changes also reflect that Nanabozho is learning, much like the children hearing his stories.

 Eris, goddess of Chaos and Discord, especially as portrayed in the Illuminatus!
 Trilogy.
 As the goddess of Chaos and Discord, she tops the list, mostly because we fear her wrath if she isn't placed there.